 What's new in TestArchitect for Windows

-The following new features and improvements are introduced in TestArchitect version 9.1 running on Windows.
+The following new features and improvements are introduced in TestArchitect version 8.3 Update 1 running on Windows.

-- Before upgrading to the latest version of TestArchitect, it is strongly recommended that you back up all repositories and check in all test artifacts.
+- Before upgrading to the latest version of TestArchitect, it is strongly recommended that you back up all repositories.